Thursday, July 8, 2010

 (in memory of Susan Kleckner, July 5 1941 - July 7 2010)

 Andy took L. & me to a loft on Washington St. in the West Village where a couple, the Harris' lived.
 They had a theatrical background.
-Hung on the wall was a post for The Angels of Light, which was a troupe led by their late son George.
-The poster for The Angels of Light was from a small theater in Paris, the Theatre Campagne-Premiere, which by coincidence had been owned by C.'s father, Andre.
-George & Ann Harris mentioned that they were owed money by the proprietor of the theater, which, after the circumstances of my earlier conversation regarding C., I did not mention my connection, however tenuous, to them.
+On the wall there was a poster for The Angels of Light, which was led by their late son George.
+The poster for The Angels of Light was from a small theater in Paris, the Theatre Campagne-Premiere, which by coincidence had been owned by my friend C.'s father, Andre.
+George & Ann Harris mentioned that they were owed money by the proprietor of the theater, which, after the circumstances of my earlier conversation regarding C., I did not mention this further connection to them.

-Also framed on the wall was a photo I had seen somewhere or thought I did, of a boy inserting a carnation into the barrel of a rifle held by a National Guardsman.
-The boy in the photo was the Harris' son George in 1967, outside the Pentagon at an anti-war rally, before he relocated to San Francisco & incarnated himself as the performer Hibiscus.
+Also framed on the wall was a photo of a boy inserting a carnation into the barrel of a rifle held by a National Guardsman.
+The boy in the photo was the Harris' son George in 1967, outside the Pentagon at an anti-war rally, before George relocated to San Francisco & incarnated himself as the performer Hibiscus.

 My memory is rough about this, but I think George may have modeled at some point.
-There were numerous photos by L.'s friend Andy of him in house as well.
+There were numerous photos by L.'s friend Andy of young George in the house.

-I hadn't thought of the photo in quite a while, but it came to mind reading the blog Amber Waves of Brain.
+I hadn't thought of the "flower power" photo in quite a while, but it came to mind reading the blog Amber Waves of Brain.

-& then, today, 2 days later, Phyllis Levine, "Communications Director" at ICP, where I work, brought in a really luscious print of the Pentagon photo from her archive (the photographer's name is Bernie Boston) for possible identification as no one in Exhibitions knew it.
-The image is not obscure by any means - it was a nominee for a Pulitzer Prize after it was published in a newspaper (the Washington Star), but it is not common either. & it brings to mind others that have been seen, such as a similar image by Marc Riboud.
+& then, today, 2 days later, Phyllis Levine, "Communications Director" at ICP, where I work, brought in a luscious print of the Pentagon photo from her archive (the photographer's name is Bernie Boston) for possible identification as no one in Exhibitions knew it.
+The image is not obscure by any means - it was a nominee for a Pulitzer Prize after it was published in a newspaper (the Washington Star), but it brings to mind others, such as a similar image by Marc Riboud.

 While I do not have a belief in a greater significance to coincidence or of a secret cosmic order, these immediate serendipities were still somewhat reassuring: I can appreciate an apparent trace of order in what usually seems random & disconnected.
 It brought back lives I & others have lived, lost worlds & fragile connections.